petedejoy/documentation/v2/clickstream/sources/analyticsjs.md

 title: Source - Analytics.js
 sidebar: platform_sidebar
 ---
-## Getting Started with Astronomer Clickstream - Website

-Using our analytics.js library, you can start sending customer data directly from your website to Astronomer.
+Using the Javascript analytics.js library, you can start sending customer data directly from your website or web application to Astronomer.
 Accessing this user data will yield rich, actionable insights, and it only takes a few minutes to get set up.

-### Create a Client-Side Source in the Astronomer UI
+## Create a Client-Side Source in the Astronomer UI

 After logging in with your Astronomer credentials, add a new `Source → Client-Side`.
 Give your source a friendly name and copy that `Source ID` for the next step.

-### Copy & Paste the Snippet
+## Copy & Paste the Snippet

 Next, you’ll need to copy and paste the snippet below into the <head> of your website.